 UK-based NGO Hong Kong Watch has slammed the removal of the Tiananmen massacre incident.
 Chairperson Benedict Rogers remarked that he is deeply disturbed by the death of academic freedom in the city.
 He warned that the students of Hong Kong are coming under the control of the CCP, which seeks to erase their freedom of expression and intellectual inquiry.
 One retired teacher from Hong Kong revealed that school principals and teachers from various educational institutions are being silenced from speaking against the intervention of the education bureau.
 One teacher even compared the education bureau with the “Ministry of Truth,” a propaganda government department from George Orwell’s dystopian novel 1984.

-In late July, Hong Kong police arrested four students as part of enforcing the National Security Law.
+In late July, Hong Kong police arrested four students as part of their enforcing the National Security Law.
 The students, one female and three males, were arrested on charges of advocating the independence of Hong Kong.
 Pro-democracy activist Joshua Wong noted that one student activist was detained after posting about Chinese nationalism on Facebook.
 The students’ smartphones were apparently hacked following their arrests.

 The arrested students were either former members or had ties to a pro-independence youth group called Studentlocalism.
 The organization was disbanded just before the National Security Law came into effect.
 However, the group did state that it would continue its activities abroad.
 Li Kwai-wah, from the new national security unit inside Hong Kong police, threatened that even if a person were to violate the National Security Law from abroad, his organization has the jurisdiction to investigate such cases.